The Killer Inside Me (2010) poster

 Crew

-Director – Michael Winterbottom, Screenplay – John Curran, Based on the Novel by Jim Thompson, Producers – Andrew Eaton, Chris Hanley & Bradford L. Schlei, Photography – Marcel Zyskind, Music – Joel Cadbury & Melissa Parmenter, Visual Effects – Marc Knapton & Gus Martinez, Special Effects Supervisor – Steve Krieger, Prosthetic Makeup – Alterian (Supervisor – Tony Gardner), Production Design – Rob Simons & Mark Tildesley.
+Director – Michael Winterbottom, Screenplay – John Curran, Based on the Novel The Killer Inside Me (1952) by Jim Thompson, Producers – Andrew Eaton, Chris Hanley & Bradford L. Schlei, Photography – Marcel Zyskind, Music – Joel Cadbury & Melissa Parmenter, Visual Effects – Marc Knapton & Gus Martinez, Special Effects Supervisor – Steve Krieger, Prosthetic Makeup – Alterian (Supervisor – Tony Gardner), Production Design – Rob Simons & Mark Tildesley.
 Production Company – IFC Films/Wild Bunch/Hero Entertainment/Muse Productions/Stone Canyon/Revolution Productions/Curiously Bright Entertainment/Indion Entertainment Group/Bob Film/Film i Väst

 Cast